The CT10 NNLO Global Analysis of QCD: Global analysis with correlated systematic errors

-The extended method $T$ is used by default in our NLO fits.
+The extended method $T$ is used by default in our NLO fits, including all CTEQ6.X series and CT10(W) NLO.
 At NNLO the implementation of systematic effects became even more important, given the reduction in other uncertainties.
 In Sec.~\ref{sec:corrjet} we compare five procedures for implementation of systematic errors in inclusive jet production, where the systematic effects are among the most pronounced.
 We use the extended $T$ method for other scattering processes.